 You know, I should have just started the entire post with this one.
 I could have saved my fingers the trouble of typing and your eyes the trouble of reading.
 Governmental endorsements are not points in your favor, grain-eater; they are strikes against you.
 An appeal to authority (unless that “authority” is actually a preponderance of scientific evidence, of course) does not an effective argument make.
 Conventional Wisdom requires consistent, steady dissection and criticism if it is to be of any value.

 There’s a reason grains are first and foremost on the list of foods to avoid when following the Primal Blueprint: they are completely and utterly pointless in the context of a healthy diet.
-In fact, if your average unhealthy person were to ask for the top three things to avoid in order to get healthy, I would tell them to stop smoking, to stop drinking their calories (as soda or juice), and to stop eating grains.
+In fact, if your average unhealthy person were to ask for the top three things to avoid in order to get healthy, I would tell them to stop smoking, stop eating industrial seed oils, stop drinking their calories (as soda or juice), and to stop eating grains.
 Period.
 Full stop.
 They really are that bad.

 Living things generally do not want to be consumed by other living things.
 Being digested, for the most part, tends to interrupt survival, procreation, propagation of the species – you know, standard stuff that fauna and flora consider pretty important.
 To avoid said consumption, living things employ various self defense mechanisms.
 Rabbits, for example, with their massive ears, considerable fast-twitch muscle fibers, and nasty claws, can usually hear a predator coming, outrun (out-hop?) nearly anything, and (in a pinch) slash a tender belly to shreds.
 Blue whales are too big to fit into your mouth, while porcupines are walking reverse pincushions.
 Point is, animals have active defense mechanisms.
 They run, fight, jump, climb, fly, sting, bite, and even appeal to our emotions (if you’ve ever seen a puppy beg for a treat with sad eyes, you know that isn’t just accidental cuteness) in order to survive.
 All the while, predators are constantly evolving and generating adaptations.